 To comply with the advice of public health officials to minimize the number of people physically in courthouses, the Court transitioned to an “essential services model” in March, limiting hearings primarily to urgent matters.
-Since then we have been developing procedures to expand the types of cases that can be heard to include less urgent matters suitable for remote proceedings, resolve matters capable of settlement, and efficiently reschedule some matters.
+Since then we have been developing procedures to expand the types of cases that can be heard to include less urgent matters suitable for virtual proceedings, resolve matters capable of settlement, and efficiently reschedule some matters.

 As part of the BC Provincial Court’s COVID-19 recovery plan, we are now: